(1982, 1983, 1984)

 The FPCBP thanks João Neves for all his hard work and dedication.

-JOÃO NEVES, Frank Alvarez, John F. Santos, Irene Faria, Rosa Duarte, Luis Jeronimo, John F. Santos, Armindo Silva, Manuel Ricardo, Fernando D. Costa, Jaime Nascimento
+JOÃO NEVES, Frank Alvarez, John F. Santos, Irene Faria, Rosa Duarte, Luis Jeronimo, Armindo Silva, Manuel Ricardo, Fernando Dias Costa, Jaime Nascimento

 Born in Arbo, Spain, Frank moved with his family to Lisbon in 1952.
 In 1967, he moved to Toronto and opened Império restaurant and catering.
 Later, he enrolled in television production at George Brown College.
 An award-winning broadcaster, Frank is president and CEO of CIRV Radio 88.9FM multicultural radio.
 He is also the founder and past president of the weekly Portuguese newspaper “O Milenio,” and president of FP TV, a national digital 24-hour specialty Portuguese TV program.
 Frank is also past executive director of the Canada-Portugal Chamber of Commerce and Industry Inc.